Skincare for our diverse world

 Is skin scarring different with different skin tones?
 What can help?

 FP: I personally have noticed lighter skin tones scar less, even though they may burn more easily and those who have more melanin may not burn quickly but only over a longer period of exposure.
-Darker skin tones do seems to have a higher risk of scarring though.
+Darker skin tones do seem to have a higher risk of scarring though.
 In darker skin I have noticed scarring and pigmentation issues after a spot or wound has healed.
 Allowing the skin to heal properly helps to reduce the risk of scarring, using products that contain ingredients such as vitamin E or cocoa butter which can help healing.

 EK: Because of the highly active, larger fibroblasts found in darker skin tones, there can be a tendency towards the skin ‘over-healing’, resulting in raised keloid scars.
 Supporting the skin’s regenerative and renewal processes is therefore a key focus, in order to help the healing and avoid or soften the keloid scarring.
 Stimulating the microcirculation in the skin is vital.
 It may help to alternate with warm and cool facial rinses.
 The warmth stimulates blood flow while the coolness stimulates the skin’s own waste removal system (lymphatic system).
 These circulatory systems support the skin’s regenerative processes.